 This theme, and the tension it embodies, came to the fore in an episode that took place on the first morning of the lectures.
 After arriving the previous afternoon, we had been told that each morning there would be 8am yoga classes held on the reception building veranda and at 5am a canoe trip down a nearby river.
-The canoe trip had been talked about a lot over dinner and drinks the evening before, with eloquent accounts of how the mist rises from the surface of the water in the early morning sun, connecting the paddler to nature.
-Over the course of the following day, however, a range of ever more hilarious and elaborated accounts of a farcical process of ‘geeks trying to commune with nature’ (as one of the more cynical attendees put it) came out, once accompanied by a rendition of ‘Duelling Banjos’ - the theme from the film Deliverance - played on an acoustic guitar.
+The first canoe trip had been talked about a lot over dinner and drinks the evening before, with eloquent accounts of how the mist rises from the surface of the water in the early morning sun, connecting the paddler to nature.
+Over the course of the following day, however, a range of ever more hilarious and elaborated accounts of a farcical process of ‘geeks trying to commune with nature’ (as one of the attendees put it) came out, once accompanied by a rendition of ‘Duelling Banjos’ - the theme from the film Deliverance - played on an acoustic guitar.
 Apparently some of the canoes had capsized, soaking occupants to the skin; when they finally swam to shore, dragging the canoes with them, someone stepped into a nest of bees, so several people were stung by the irate insects.
 The crews eventually returned to camp closer to nature but also cold, wet, hungry, sore and thoroughly irritable.

 Looking back to the future: Constructing the past, constraining the future